monero-ecosystem/monero-GUI-guide/GUI-tutorial.md

 ## 2.1.
 Create new wallet
 ![new](/media/create_new.png)

 Now give a name to your wallet (in this example `testname` is used). **Write down your [mnemonic seed](https://getmonero.org/resources/moneropedia/mnemonicseed.html) and keep it safe.
-Your seed is the master key of your wallet, you can use it to recovery your funds.**
+Your seed is the master key of your wallet, you can use it to recover your funds.**

 ### 2.1.1 Add a password
 ![add password](/media/password.png)

 Add a strong password to protect your wallet.
+If you lose your password, then only your mnemonic seed can recover your wallet history and funds.

-### 2.1.2 Daemon Settings
+### 2.1.2 Daemon settings
 ![daemon settings](/media/daemon_settings.png)

 Here you can choose if you are going to run a full node or use a remote one.
 If you want to use a remote node you need to put the hostname or IP address of the node and its port.
 Choosing a remote node, you have the optional possibility to add a personalized path for your blockchain.